 A data scientist’s guide to coronavirus forecasts

 In part one of this two-part blog post, we looked at the issues involved in aggregating data about COVID-19.
 As time passes, testing becomes more available, and workers hone their systems for communicating data, our understanding of COVID-19 is improving.
-There is little doubt that the COVID-19 data environment is evolving rapidly, and it’s impacting the accuracy of our COVID-19 predictions.
+There is little doubt that the data environment is evolving rapidly, and it’s impacting the accuracy of our COVID-19 predictions.

 States and countries are now deciding the extent to which they’ll allow people back into their daily routines.
 But even as researchers resolve data quality issues, differences in modeling techniques are still causing some disparity between forecasts.
 In part two of the series, we’ll take a look at the methods researchers rely on to turn past data into predictions.

 The majority of labs base their models on a handful of general types, although each research group has developed their own procedures and tweaks for coding their versions.
 Teams release thousands of pages of new innovations each year, so understanding the precise details of each model isn’t practical, or even useful for most audiences.
 But having an overview of some of the general techniques can hopefully help you feel a bit more comfortable with the predictions you come across.

 The technique receiving the most news coverage early on was a type of compartmental modeling, called SIR modeling.
 This technique is being used by Neil Ferguson at Imperial College London, for a model mentioned in part one of this series, which reportedly spurred strong action from both the U.K. and the White House.
 Compartmental models try to anticipate how a disease will travel between different groups.
 For COVID-19 predictions, SIR models track how the disease spreads through the Susceptible (S), Infected (I), and Recovered (R) populations.